dgroomes/javascript-playground/file/README.md

 # file

-Reading, decoding and writing files in NodeJS.
+Reading, decoding and writing files in Node.js.

 ## Overview

-This project defines a sample program that uses the NodeJS file APIs like `file`, `ReadStream` and `WriteStream` to read files, decode the text content and write files.
+This project defines a sample program that uses the Node.js file APIs like `file`, `ReadStream` and `WriteStream` to read files, decode the text content and write files.
 Follow the source code closely to learn these concepts in more depth.